 In addition, canine teeth function as guideposts to the rest of the teeth.
 They help maintain the position of the upper and lower teeth when the lower jaw moves side to side and also guide the upper and lower teeth into place.

 Canine Teeth and Gum Recession

-The shape and position of canine teeth makes them especially important in the structure and functions of the mouth.
+The shape and position of canine teeth makes them essentially important in the structure and functions of the mouth.
 If you look after your canines and take care when you're brushing, they'll serve you well for a lifetime.